-Images are an incredibly important aspect of a guide—and will set your documentation apart from others out there.
-Use the Image Uploader and then drag the desired image(s) into each step.
+Images are an incredibly important aspect of a guide that will set your documentation apart from others out there.
+Use the Media Manager to add the desired image(s) to each step.
 Each step may have up to three images.
-Rearrange your photos by editing the step and then dragging them into correct order.

-Guide bullets are customizable icons that will make your guide easy for others to follow.
-By default, the standard bullets in a guide appear black.
-Change their color by simply clicking on the bullet while editing a guide step.
+Guide bullets are customizable icons that make your steps easy to follow.
+By default the bullets in a guide will appear black, but you can change their color or shape by clicking on them while editing a guide step.

 Colored Bullets ¶

-If you have added any markers to an image, and a particular bullet corresponds to that marked-up image, you should change the bullet color to match that of the marker.
+If you have added any markers to an image, and a particular bullet corresponds to a marker on the image, change the bullet color to match that marker.

 Caution, Note, and Reminder Bullets ¶

 In addition to colored bullets, there are also special icon bullets—each with its own purpose.